Matchings in 3-uniform hypergraphs: Introduction

 \section{Introduction}

 A \emph{perfect matching} in a hypergraph $H$ is a collection of vertex-disjoint edges of $H$ which cover the vertex set $V(H)$ of $H$.
 A theorem of Tutte~\cite{tutte} gives a characterisation of all those graphs which contain a perfect matching.
 On the other hand, the decision problem whether an $r$-uniform hypergraph contains a perfect matching is NP-complete for $r\geq 3$.
 (See, for example,~\cite{ruc2} for complexity results in the area.)
-It is natural therefore to seek simple sufficient conditions that ensure a perfect matching in an $r$-uniform hypergraph.
+It is natural therefore to seek simple sufficient conditions, such as minimum degree conditions, that ensure a perfect matching in an $r$-uniform hypergraph.
+This has turned out to be a difficult question: despite considerable attention, the full solution remains elusive.
+But the partial results obtained so far have already involved the development of new techniques and uncovered interesting connections to other problems.

 Given an $r$-uniform hypergraph $H$ and distinct vertices $v_1, \dots , v_{\ell} \in V(H)$ (where $1 \leq \ell \leq r-1$) we define $d_H (v_1, \dots , v_{\ell})$ to be the number of edges containing each of $v_1, \dots , v_{\ell}$.
 The \emph{minimum $\ell$-degree $\delta _{\ell} (H)$} of $H$ is the minimum of $d_H (v_1, \dots , v_{\ell})$ over all $\ell$-element sets of vertices in $H$.
 Of these parameters the two most natural to consider are the \emph{minimum vertex degree} $\delta _1 (H)$ and the \emph{minimum collective degree} or \emph{minimum codegree} $\delta _{r-1} (H)$.
 R\"odl, Ruci\'nski and Szemer\'edi~\cite{rrs} determined the minimum codegree that ensures a perfect matching in an $r$-uniform hypergraph.
 This improved bounds given in~\cite{ko1, rrs2}.
 An $r$-partite version was proved by Aharoni, Georgakopoulos and Spr\"ussel~\cite{ags}.